-Ice Hotel is the first and largest hotel built entirely of ice and snow, built in the year 1990 and in the village of Jukkasjarvi, 200 kilometers north of the Arctic Circle in Sweden, the Ice Hotel is one of the most famous natural resorts in the world.
+The Ice Hotel in Sweden is the first and largest hotel built entirely of ice and snow.
+It was built in the year 1990 in the village of Jukkasjarvi, 200 kilometers north of the Arctic Circle in Sweden.
+Also, the Ice Hotel is one of the most famous natural resorts in the world.
 The company that runs the hotel has been around since the 70s.
 It was the organizer of the tour in the area who had focused for many years on the summer season and the experiences in the midnight sun.
-In the dark winters the river froze and the locals stopped working in the small village of Jukkasjarvi.
+In the dark winters, the river froze, and the locals stopped working in the small village of Jukkasjarvi.

-Ice Hotel is reconstructed each year from year 1990 to the present day.
+The ice hotel in Sweden is reconstructed each year from year 1990 to the present day.
 This 60-square-foot hut turned into a 5000-square-foot hotel using 30,000 tons of snow and 4000 tons of ice.
 Using snow piles, snow is formed on a metal vault and then placed on ice columns to fortify the snow vault.
-In March, ice is harvested from the river Torne using tractors and saws, then these large pieces of ice are stored and used for winter hotel construction.
+In March, ice is harvested from the river Torne using tractors and saws, and then these large pieces of ice are stored and used for winter hotel construction.

-If you are also interested, you can visit other interesting hotels like this one and try the 7 Most Unique Hotels Around the World as well.
+If you are also interested, you can visit other interesting hotels like this one and try the 7 most unusual Hotel around the world as well.

 The inside temperature of the hotel, which can reach -40°C, depending on the ambient temperature, is between -9°C and -4°C. At night, a special sleeping bag is given to the guests, and a survival guide of “How to Survive at the Ice Hotel” is discussed.
 Some people may want to try the restaurant’s dishes served on ice sheets from the Torne River as well.